 He didn’t know that the basic principle of minimalist movement will be named after his verse.
-Less is more is the core of minimalist philosophy.
+Less is more is the core of minimalist lifestyle.
 And these days, minimalism is outgrowing the art and is becoming a modern concept of life for many.

 If you are an avid minimalist, or just like the clean look of minimalist space, look no further.
 Here are some simple tricks to set up your living room in a simple yet impactful way.

 7 Minimalist Interior Design Ideas for Your Living Room